seraogianluca/GIAR/docs/DesignGraph.md

 ## 8. Software Architecture

 The application is a client-server application.
 The client provide to the user the interface for interacting with the database.
 On the server side there is a document database and a graph database.
-The document database is a MongoDB.
+The document database is MongoDB.
 The graph database is Neo4j.

 ![Architecture](./resources/graphArchitecture.png)